isabee426/booklet_generator/README.md

+This is zoe carvers saturn repo adjusted for my own usage

 [ARC-AGI-2 reference](https://arcprize.org/arc-agi/2/).

 I built a Python solver with Claude 🤖 over the weekend to test an idea I had—could treating ARC-AGI-2 puzzles as visual pattern recognition tasks rather than symbolic manipulation problems actually work?
 The arc_visual_solver employs a phased visual approach by converting numerical grids into PNG images and leveraging GPT-5's multimodal capabilities.
 The solver progressively feeds training examples through distinct phases: first showing an input-output pair as color-coded images using a fixed palette mapping 0-9 to specific colors, then presenting subsequent training inputs and asking the model to predict outputs before revealing the actual answers.
 Throughout this process, the solver maintains conversation history and emphasizes key principles in its prompts—that transformations are deterministic and reproducible, that symbols may have semantic significance through their visual properties, and that compositional reasoning with turn-by-turn rule application may be necessary.